 Aboard The Ship

-Clothing aboard the ship is mostly casual except for the Captain's Welcome Aboard and Farewell dinners, which are informal.
+Clothing aboard the ship is mostly casual except for the Captain’s Welcome Aboard and Farewell gatherings, which are informal.

 The daytime casual wear consists of sports outfits.
-After all, you never know when a group of orcas show up and you want to be able to go out on deck to see them.
-In the evenings, open-neck shirts, trousers, and casual wear are appropriate.
+After all, you never know when a group of whales show up and you want to be able to go out on deck to see them.
+In the evenings, open-neck shirts, trousers, and casual wear are appropriate, but the majority will still wear sports outfits.

-This is not a wedding or a ball, so there's no need to over exaggerate with the outfit.
-It is however a special, informal diner where a tie is optional.
+This is not a wedding or a ball, so there’s no need to over exaggerate with the outfit.
+It is however a special, informal diner, but there’s no need to go as far as wearing a tie.
+Since these events might happen during a day at sea, I personally don’t recommend wearing heels.

-The most important way to gear up is layering.
+The best way to gear up is layering.
 This way you are prepared for warmer days as well as colder ones.
 You should also consider that people feel cold differently.
 Some people might want to get some heavier layers, while others will be just fine with lighter ones.

-Our go-to options are either 200 or 240.
+Our go-to options are lighweight merino wool products with a weight of either 200 or 240.
 These options are good for cold conditions.
 Remember that you will be layering, and the heavyweight might be a bit too much for some people.
+We would personally go as far as 320 for under -10 Celsius (14 Fahrenheit).

-The following are the base layers we use in Antarctica:
+The following are the base layers that we used in Antarctica:

 - Icebreaker Merino Women’s 200 Oasis Long Sleeve Crewe Top